 A plaster cast must be carefully modeled and also sufficiently support the distal radius joint fragment.
-During immobilization clinical period, additional and radiological follow-up is imperative.
+During immobilization additional clinical period, and radiological follow-up is imperative.
 A clinical evaluation of the plaster cast is routinely carried out 24 hours after its application.
 An X-ray follow-up and the circular closure of the plaster cast are carried out between 4 and 6 days.
 At any point in time, the continuation of conservative therapy must be reviewed in a critical manner.
-X-ray criteria for satisfactory repositioning are: palmar tilt > 0 degrees, radial tilt
+X-ray criteria for satisfactory repositioning palmar tilt > 0 degrees, radial tilt

-Ligamentotaxis mechanism
+Figure 7: Ligamentotaxis mechanism